-Ecology also oversees the Shoreline Management Act (SMA).
+We also oversee the Shoreline Management Act (SMA).
 Many floodplain areas where agricultural activities and critical areas intersect are Shorelines of the State as defined by the SMA.

 In recent years, counties and cities across the state have completed or are completing updates of their Shoreline Master Programs.
 Data and maps developed for these SMP updates may be useful resources for a VSP.

-Other information resources in Ecology or other agencies may be helpful when planning and implementing VSP in participating counties.
-These include LIDAR (WDNR) and High Resolution Change Detection (WDFW).
+Other information resources provided by us or other agencies may be helpful when planning and implementing VSP in participating counties.
+These include LIDAR (Washinton Department of Natural Resources) and High Resolution Change Detection (Washington Department of Fish & Wildlife).